 - Introduction to Machinery and Machine Safeguarding

 - Hazards Recognition and Standards for On-Shore Oil and Gas Exploration and Production

-Incident Investigation OSHA Training Courses:
+Incident Investigation Training Courses:

 Incident investigation analyses an incident, such as a plane crash, based on information gathered through studying the causes involved.
 An example of a course for this sector is: